 Alternative terms for research paradigms which are broadly similar to the interpretivist one are: qualitative, soft, non-traditional, holistic, descriptive, phenomenological, anthropological, naturalistic, illuminative – and again there are others.

 It must be emphasised that the similarities are in broad terms only.
 Many academics would argue fiercely about the significances of the differences.

 Research methods and research paradigms

-It is also worth pointing out that no research methods or techniques necessarily sit in only one research paradigm.
+It is worth pointing out that no research methods or techniques necessarily sit in only one research paradigm.
 What decides the research paradigm is not a research method, but how the resulting data are to be used.

 To take one example, questionnaires can be used to collect quantitative data for statistical number crunching in the traditional research paradigm, just as well as qualitative descriptions of experiences and opinions for use in making a case in the interpretivist research paradigm.
-So the research method of questionnaires can be use in either research paradigm.
+So the research method of questionnaires can be used in either research paradigm.

 To take another example, precise measurements of, say, the areas of rooms can be used in an argument for more or less space, in which case the data which is quantitative is used in the interpretivist research paradigm, rather than in the traditional one.